-To fully understand how many homes are so undervented it's key to know that the attic venting code is primarily designed for moisture removal, not superheated air in a hot climate.
+To fully understand how many homes are so undervented it's key to understand that the attic venting code is primarily designed for moisture removal in cold climates, not superheated air in a hot climate.
 Click here to study the UBC code on attic venting.
 If you are considering the purchase of a solar powered attic fan, I encourage you to read this page completely.
 Get the facts before you buy any energy conservation product and make sure the company you choose can provide 3rd party independant testing that can verify claims of performance.

 The importance of venting your attic cannot be overlooked.
 In cold climates, improper venting can lead to moisture buildup which causes mold to grow or wood rot in extreme cases. in cold climates, I have even found ice in the attic insulation.
 During the summer, stagnant, superheated attic air can dry out your trusses, increase your energy costs due to demand on the air conditioning unit, and make your house uncomfortable.